-PCB Design Guidelines for Using a TVS Diode for Transient Protection
+PCB Design Guidelines for Using TVS Diode Placements for Transient Protection

 Although it was highly educational and undeniably inspiring to witness the early days of the Internet, I don’t miss the slow speeds or endless technical issues.
 In those days, it took ages to check sports stats or open a simple email, not to mention the risk of thunderstorms damaging the computer.
 On stormy days, it wasn’t unusual to unplug the power to the computer and disconnect the phone cable connecting the computer to the internal dial modem.
 Back then, that was the best way to protect the system against surges.